 What are the other benefits of Yin Yoga?

 When you remain in a stretch for longer than you’re accustomed, it can be a struggle not just for your body but your psyche.
 Yin stretches condition you to stay still and be present with the sensations that can arise rather than distract yourself by moving into the next pose.
 “It trains you to become more comfortable with discomfort instead of becoming alarmed,” Powers says.
 “It marries meditation and asana into a very deep practice.”
 The quiet, motionless state brought about by Yin has been likened by many to meditation and can bring a similarly calming effect.

-Yin can complement, rather than replace, your existing yoga practice.
+Consider Yin Yoga as a complement, rather than a replacement, for your existing yoga practice.
 Powers teaches Yin along with what she refers to as Yang, or her version of vinyasa (flow) yoga.
 She encourages students to practice Yin before or after a regular routine or as a stand-alone sequence at least two to four times a week.
 Incorporating Yin into your routine can even enhance your ability to access more challenging yoga poses in your other classes.
 “You’re conditioning the tissues to become more elastic, so practicing has a cumulative effect,” she says.
 “The more you do it, the more you’ll want to do it.”

 A Yin stretching sequence for the low back

 The Yin sequence that follows targets the lower back and balances what traditional Chinese medicine refers to as the kidney meridian.
 Tension held in the low back can block the flow of energy in organs situated nearby, including the kidney and adrenals.
 “When kidney chi [energy] is revitalized, you’ll feel vibrant,” Powers says.